CasasoftCH/casawp-map/README.md

 # Casasync-Map #

 Contributors: casasoft
-Tags: bootstrap, real-estate, complex, inquiries, sell, rent, buy Requires at least: 4
+Tags: bootstrap, real-estate, sell, rent, buy
+Requires at least: 4.1
-Tested up to: 4
+Tested up to: 4.1

 ## WordPress Plugin Foundation ##

-**Complex Manager** is a plugin that will make selling and renting requests for real-estate building projects simple and hasle free.
+**Casasync-Map** is a plugin interact with the plugin casasync.
+It displays a map with all imported properties from casasync.

-## Getting Started with Casasync-Mapt ##
+## Getting Started with Casasync-Map ##

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.